cao-cong/RViDeNet/README.md

   <img width="600" src="https://github.com/cao-cong/RViDeNet/blob/master/images/dataset.png">
 </p>

-You can download our dataset from [Google Drive] or [Baidu Netdisk](https://pan.baidu.com/s/1qDSAY86WxmjbY2UcYIwbJg) (arpe).
+You can download our dataset from [Google Drive] or [Baidu Netdisk](https://pan.baidu.com/s/13p1I2j18ZCCACaR_zoFavw) (cdux).
 We also provide original averaged frame (without applying BM3D) in folder "indoor_raw_noisy", named like "frameXX_clean.tiff".
 The Bayer pattern of raw data is GBRG, the black level is 240, the white level is 2^12-1.
 You can apply your ISP to raw data to generate sRGB video denoising data.

 ## Code